AMP status report

 This report helps you fix errors that prevent your AMP pages from appearing in Google Search results with AMP-specific features.

 The top level view shows all AMP pages with issues found by Google on your site, grouped by issue.
 Click a specific issue to see issue details, including a sample list of pages affected by that issue, information about how to fix it, and a process to notify Google about your fixes.

 To see charts showing the affect of issues and fixes, visit the Status page.

 Ideally you should see this on the report:

 - Zero AMP errors on your site (warnings are considered recommendations, not errors; see Understanding warnings below).
 If not, see Prioritize and fix issues.

 - The total count of AMP pages on the report (valid + warning + error pages) should equal the number of AMP pages on your site.
 If not, see Missing AMP pages.

-In addition to standard AMP-specific errors, the report can expose the following additional errors.
+In addition to standard AMP-specific errors, the report can expose the following additional issues (errors and warnings).

 |Content mismatch: Missing embedded video||The canonical web page has an embedded video that is missing in the AMP version.
 It is usually best to include all the same important content resources in your AMP version as in the canonical web page.
 Note that the video is detected by URL; if you have two different URLs pointing to the same video, you will see this warning.|